NU-RDS/rds25-project/README.md

 2. **Motor Drivers with SimpleFOC**: Using custom motor drivers with Arduino-SimpleFOC library
 3. **Integration of Control Loops**: All control loops working in their layer of abstraction together
 4. **Kinematic Integration**: Control of integrated mechanical system with kinematic integration
+5.  **Incremental Testing**: For each hardware design iteration, there should be some testing done on the software side on a small unit/moddule of the hardware before we build the entire thing

 ## Project Documentation